-The Carbon Fibre Grand Challenge is a $15 million international competition to accelerate the production of carbon fibre from bitumen-derived asphaltenes .
-The Carbon Fibre Grand Challenge is part of the broader “Bitumen Beyond Combustion” initiative by Alberta Innovates to further the development of non-combustion products and their production technologies, derived from bitumen contained in Alberta’s oil sands, which are among the world’s largest hydrocarbon resources with proven reserves of approximately 170 billion barrels and current production of 3 million barrels per day.
+The CFGC is part of the Bitumen Beyond Combustion (BBC) initiative by Alberta Innovates to further the development of non-combustion products, and their production technologies, derived from bitumen contained in Alberta’s oil sands.
+The latter are amongst the world’s largest hydrocarbon resources, with proven reserves of approximately 170 billion barrels and current production of 3 million barrels per day.
 At present, most bitumen products are destined for energy generation by combustion (such as gasoline, diesel, and heating oil).

 The Carbon Fibre Grand Challenge aims to produce new carbon fibre products and processes, reduce lifecycle GHG emissions of carbon fibres and aid in the economic diversification of Alberta.
 There exists significant potential to increase the value of Alberta bitumen and grow Alberta’s green economy, all while increasing employment and export potential.